Hoodster/ONP/README.md

 # ONP
-Reverse Polish Notation impementation for C++
+Reverse Polish Notation impementation for C++. <br/>
+Do you want to know what RPN is?
+Click [here](https://en.wikipedia.org/wiki/Reverse_Polish_notation) and read more about it.

 ## Problem
 Reverse Polish notation is a easier way to write a mathematical equation by not parenthesized expressions.
 It's also common calculator type in computing because no bracets are needed.